anatolederr/anatolederr/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on my school assignements
+- 🔭 I’m currently working at kermap, as an intern in web developpement.

-- 🌱 I’m currently learning Java and HTML/CSS
+- 🌱 The tools i'm more familliar with are Vue.js, Django, postgresql, maplibre and more !

 - ⚡ Fun fact: I've participated in a international robotic competition